 Third, as department chairman I wrote a weekly blog in Hebrew on the department’s site, entitled: “Education.
 Higher?”
 For those interested, the 78 posts can be found on this site.
 After my sabbatical year at Brown U, I wrote a bi-weekly op-ed column for the Providence Jewish Voice & Herald, entitled “Reflections of/in Israel” (also accessible on this site).

 I grew up in Washington Heights (upper Manhattan) and went to school at Yeshiva Rabbi Moses Soloveitchik (modern Orthodox Day School) and then to Yeshiva University High School where I met my first love: basketball!
 I played on the high school varsity team with two consecutive appearances in Madison Square Garden in our league’s championship game.
 I wasn’t a very good all-around player, but I was a terrific shooter.
-To this day I still play serious basketball three times a week (a much better, all-around player now).
+To this day I still play serious basketball twice a week (a much better, all-around player now).